open-telemetry/oteps/text/0000-metric-Trace-log-conversion.md

 ## Prior art and alternatives

 * It's possible to have the metric definition, value, and label all be inserted into the log attribute or body, however, leaving the body empty except for the metric value will provide better aggregation capabilities.

+* The [LogCorrelation](https://github.com/census-instrumentation/opencensus-specs/blob/master/trace/LogCorrelation.md#string-format-for-tracing-data) document in Trace has some advice for converting traces to logs.
+However, since the Log data model supports the TraceFlags as a bit, it's advice to turn sampling data to "true" or "false" strings, is ignored here.

 > What are some prior and/or alternative approaches?
 For instance, is there a corresponding feature in OpenTracing or OpenCensus?
 What are some ideas that you have rejected?

 ## Open questions